kkemple/scienceandmathematics.com/src/content/posts/innovation-cycles-and-civilizational-renormalization.md

 where $\tau = \ln(E/E_0)$ is RG scale, $d$ is effective dimensionality, $\rho^* = 3.29$, and $\phi = (1+\sqrt{5})/2$ is golden ratio.
 Near $\eta = 0$, the flow is slow.
 Near $\eta = \eta_c$, the flow accelerates toward fixed point.

-Each breakthrough doesn't reset $\eta$ to zero—it transitions to higher organizational level with lower effective overhead but higher baseline complexity.
-The effective overhead after breakthrough:
+Each breakthrough doesn't reset $\eta$ to zero—it transitions to a higher organizational level with lower effective overhead but higher baseline complexity.
+The effective overhead after the breakthrough:

 $$
 \eta_{\text{new}} = \eta_{\text{old}} \times \frac{M_{\text{old}}}{M_{\text{new}}} \times (1 - \alpha_{\text{innovation}})